-Lacking sexiness, the Warriors defense is under the radar, rarely discussed, yet they have the best defensive rating in the playoffs at 96.9.
-No other team has a defensive rating below 100.
-The next best, of the teams still in the hunt, are the Boston Celtics with a defensive rating of 105.3.
+Lacking sexiness, the Warriors defense is under the radar, rarely discussed, yet they have the best defensive rating in the playoffs at 101.9.
+No other team has a defensive rating below 103.
 Why is no one paying attention to what the Dubs are doing on the other end of the court?
-For starters, the Warriors defense isn’t a glamour subject when you have James Harden out there choking and John Wall hitting game winners and driving his team to a Game 7.
-But it is because of the Warriors defense, paired with skilled offensive players, that has the Warriors an almost [yes anything can happen] slam dunk to make their third straight trip to the NBA Finals.
+For starters, the Warriors defense isn’t a glamour subject when you have James Harden and Chris Paul trying to get to their first NBA Finals.
+But it is because of the Warriors defense, paired with skilled offensive players, that has the Warriors on pace to take a stranglehold of the Western Conference Finals on Wednesday night.

 Note to everybody: when you are the best offensive team and the best defensive team, the league is in big trouble.

 Simply, the Warriors defense is creating chaos.
 It is suppressing everything their opponents want to do.
-Against the Warriors everyone is an 8th seed and it always happens at some point in the series, the one thing you can count on: a look of stunned disbelief, shell shock, and then depression.
-It happens when you think you are one thing and the Warriors talent and defense tells you via their performance, fall back you ain’t that tight, you are so not on our level.
+Against the Warriors, everyone is an 8th seed and it always happens at some point in the series, the one thing you can count on: a look of stunned disbelief, shell shock, and then depression.
+It happens when you think you are one thing and the Warriors talent and defense tells you via their performance, fall back you ain’t all that, you are so not on our level.

 The Warriors cause teams to doubt themselves.
 They create negative energy and insecurity and slumped shoulders.
 Defeat starts in the mind.
 The Warriors, as an offensive unit that is lethal and explosive and hyper-confident, understand they can beat you shot making.
 They know they can stop you from scoring.

-The one game in the series the Dubs made threes and played shut down defense and didn’t turn the ball over they beat the Spurs.
-So the recipe seems pretty simple on how to get to the third straight NBA Finals: make long shots, contest shots and avoid, at all costs, laziness with the ball.
+The recipe seems pretty simple on how to get to the fourth straight NBA Finals: make long shots, contest shots and avoid, at all costs, laziness with the ball.
 And one other thing.
-Don’t get fooled by the lack of Spurs “stars”.
-Jonathan Simmons can hurt you and so can Dejounte Murray.
-They are Spurs.
-They do what the Spurs do.
+Don’t get fooled by the Harden Eurostep or the Chris Paul toughness or the Rockets shooters.
+Just defend them.

 What the Warriors do is make life miserable.
-Wing defenders Andre Iguodala, Klay Thompson, Draymond Green and Shaun Livingston are too quick for the Spurs.
+Wing defenders Andre Iguodala, Klay Thompson, Draymond Green and Shaun Livingston are too quick for the Rockets.
 They contest shots.
 Always.
-When the Spurs try to drive, there should be Green or Iguodala or Thompson or Pachulia.
-When the Spurs try to pass the ball, the Warriors should be in the passing lane and create a turnover.
+When the Rockets try to drive, there should be Green or Iguodala or Thompson.
+When the Rockets try to pass the ball, the Warriors should be in the passing lane and create a turnover.
 Should be isn’t the same as will be.
 It was a contested three that lost the Warriors the title.
 Contested shots are the bane of NBA coaches.
-You can’t draw up a play that will keep a Kawhi contested shot from going in.
+You can’t draw up a play that will keep a James Harden contested shot from going in.

-Golden State covers too much ground too quickly and the Spurs are old and have to adjust to their speed.
-Manu Ginobli and Pau Gasol are not going to wake up and be 24 years old with quick hands and a sprinters stamina.
-And so this is the damage the Warriors are laying on the Spurs in a perfect world, causing them to go to Plan B and Plan C, all because the Warriors are beating them up and they don’t know how to adjust to the Warriors defense that is stopping them.
+Golden State covers too much ground too quickly and the Rockets are hoping P.J.
+Tucker is a difference maker.
+And Trevor Ariza, the Kevin Durant stopper.
+And so this is the damage the Warriors are laying on the Rockets in a perfect world, causing them to go to Plan B and Plan C, all because the Warriors defense is really that good.

 photo via llananba